-Rising Inequality as a Threat to the Liberal International Order , forthcoming at International Organization (2021)
+Rising Inequality as a Threat to the Liberal International Order , International Organization (2021)

 Global capital markets, housing prices, and partisan fiscal policies , Economics & Politics (2018)